Steps for preparing a DA for lodgement

 - Survey Plan

-- Required for new buildings, additions to existing buildings, swimming pools over 500mm above ground level, earth works, landscaping, subdivisions, and works involving construction along a boundary (e.g. fences)
+- Required for new buildings, additions to existing buildings, swimming pools over 500mm above ground level, earth works, landscaping, subdivisions, and works involving construction within 900mm of the property boundaries (e.g. fences)

 - This plan must be prepared by a Registered Surveyor and show the exact location of buildings, structures, boundaries and other features.
 The plan shall also show site levels.